Six Shipshewana Stops We Can’t Get Enough Of

 Stop 3: Hand Carved 1906 Denztel Carousel at the Davis Mercantile

 This is truly a hidden gem - and perfect for kids of all ages!
 On the 3rd floor of the Davis Mercantile is a stunning carousel full of beautifully painted animals that reflect Shipshewana's heritage.

 A fun ride on the carousel is sure to take you back in time and put you in a restful and whimsical mood.
 When you go, don’t forget cash to buy tokens and the more you buy the more you save, so invest a $10 or a $20 and put the extra tokens in your change purse for your next visit.

 Stop 4: Lunch at Millie’s Market Café at the Davis Mercantile

 Did you know that you can dine outdoor on the rooftop of the Davis Mercantile?
 Just across from the carousel is one of our favorite places to eat - Millie’s Market Cafe.
 Eat on the roof and take in the beautiful local ambiance (it's so much fun to people watch, or in our case, horse and buggy watch!).
 If the weather is less cooperative, you can always eat indoors among the vintage tables and decor.

 Millie's Market offers delicious homeade soups, salads, sandwiches, and of course, pie!
-They even have trivia cards and table games to pass the time while you wait on your favorite meal (mine of which is the Orchard Chicken Salad).
+They even have trivia cards and table games to pass the time while you wait on your favorite meal.
 Make sure you try the burgers which are great too...YUM!

 Stop 5: Shopping Downtown